Rajput Regiment: 1947-48 Jammu & Kashmir Operations

+Aggressive patrolling was conducted by the 1st and 3rd Rajput Battalions around Naushera and Kot.
+In February 1948, a patrol was dispatched to the area east of Naushera, where it encountered and was surrounded by an enemy force of around 1,000 men.
+A fierce battle ensued, lasting for seven hours.
+In this action, the 3 Rajputs won 3 Vir Chakras – one each to Sub.
+Gopal Singh and Sep.
+Sikdar Singh and a posthumous one to Hav.
+Mahadeo Singh.

 After the fall of Jhangar, Naushera became the enemy's next objective.
 Brig.
-Mohammad Usman, the 50th Parachute Brigade commander, closely watched the situation and drew up defensive plans in which the Rajputs were holding tactical ground around Naushera.
+Mohammad Usman, the commander of the 50th Parachute Brigade, closely monitored the situation and drew up defensive plans in which the Rajputs were holding tactical ground around Naushera.
 C Company, 1 Rajput was holding the Taindhar position, which was vital for the defence of Naushera.
 Brig.
-Usman had directed C Coy to hold this position at any cost in case of an attack.
-In the early morning hours of February 6, 1948, the enemy attacked the Taindhar position.
-The enemy was about 1500 strong and consisted mostly of Pathans with some Pakistani servicemen.
-The enemy attacked in waves of lines of 200–300 men.
-Six such attacks were launched and there was heavy hand-to-hand fighting in some posts.
+Usman had directed C Company to hold this position at any cost in case of an attack.
+In the early morning hours of 6 February 1948, the enemy attacked the Taindhar position.
+Enemy forces were about 1500 strong and mainly consisted of Pathans with some Pakistani servicemen.
+The enemy attacked in waves of lines, each comprising 200–300 men.
+Six such attacks were launched, and there was heavy hand-to-hand fighting in some posts.
 Hav.
-Daya Ram who was then manning the 3-inch mortar detachment realised that the enemy had gotten very close to the defensive positions.
-He took the secondary charge out of the mortar bombs, elevated the mortars to their maximum limit and fired the bombs.
+Daya Ram, who was then manning the 3-inch mortar detachment, realised that the enemy had gotten very close to the defensive positions.
+He removed the secondary charge from the mortar bombs, elevated the mortars to their maximum height, and fired the bombs.
 These bombs landed within 30–50 yards of the Rajput defensive positions and caused havoc among the enemy.
 Some of the enemies switched and attacked Daya Ram's section, but the position held.
-Daya Ram was wounded and his Bren gunner was killed.
+Daya Ram was wounded, and his Bren gunner was killed.
 He then picked up the Bren gun and started firing at the enemy.
 For his courageous actions, Daya Ram was awarded the Maha Vir Chakra.